 Harmony is the natural state of being.
 Being balanced means you are just as aggressive as you are passive.
 You are all things and nothing.
 Until you can actualize the true meaning of oneness, you cannot achieve harmony.

-It's impossible to separate the Taoism principles from each other because like Taoism, they are all a part of the whole and together make up the one governing philosophy of Taoism - oneness.
+When you understand Taoism, it's impossible to separate the Taoism principles from each other.
+They are all a part of the whole and together make up the one governing philosophy of Taoism - oneness.